 Each Shareholder of record at 5 p.m.
-(EDT) on May 7, 2014 (the "Record Date") will be entitled to vote at the Meeting either in person or by proxy.
+(Toronto time) on May 7, 2015 (the "Record Date") will be entitled to vote at the Meeting either in person or by proxy.
 Each Common Share confers the right to one vote per Common Share on each matter voted on at the Meeting.

-Holders of Preferred Shares and Class B Exchangeable Units are not entitled to vote at the Meeting.
+Holders of Preferred Shares and holders of Class B Exchangeable Units are not entitled to vote at the Meeting.